 All physical evidence secured through any investigation or search will be handled by as few individuals as possible and properly documented.
 Proper documentation includes a description of how the school district obtained the evidence, the circumstances under which it was obtained, the individuals who were involved, and the listing of the chain of custody of the evidence.
-The evidence will be properly tagged and secured.
+The evidence will be properly labeled and secured.

-6. Police Involvement
+6. Law Enforcement Involvement

-- (a) Suspected criminal acts shall be reported to the appropriate police department. - (b) Except where the law provides otherwise, police are authorized to question the student during school hours under the provisions of District Policy JFG. - (c) As appropriate, possible evidence may be turned over to the police.
-The transfer shall be properly documented and an attempt will be made to obtain a receipt from the police.
+- a) Suspected criminal acts shall be reported to the appropriate authorities. - b) Except where the law provides otherwise, authorities are authorized to question the student during school hours under the provisions of District Policy JFG. - c) As appropriate, possible evidence may be turned over to the authorities.
+The transfer shall be properly documented and an attempt will be made to obtain a receipt from the authorities.